Tumblr Gets the Last Laugh

 Whoever is currently running Tumblr’s Twitter account has also been making the most of the Musk era by welcoming fleeing Twitter users “home” to Tumblr and asking current Tumblr users not to scare them away: “We need everybody to pretend to be normal for a little bit.”
 (Mullenweg would not say who runs Tumblr’s Twitter account, but he told me that the company Slack has “kind of turned into a writer’s room.”)

 Now, maybe you see this as sort of an obvious and opportunistic publicity play by a competing social-media service.
-Maybe it even seems crass to you—a little grave-dancey.
+Maybe it even seems crass to you—a little grave-dancy.
 But Tumblr’s users and staff know something about unexpected business deals with ominous implications.
 (The site was acquired by Yahoo in 2013; Yahoo was then acquired by Verizon; Verizon squished Yahoo and AOL together to form something called Oath; it then sold Tumblr to Automattic at a fire-sale price—a twist after rumors circulated that it might sell the site to Pornhub.)
 They also know something about sudden changes and broken features and never-ending suspense over when or whether a site may disappear completely.
 You can hardly blame them for enjoying the fact that something has gone wrong elsewhere.

 If you're leaving your nest and migrating to Tumblr, visit https://t.co/DXQh76XBJW to check the availability of your username! pic.twitter.com/4KVlATavKX— tumblr dot com the website and app (@tumblr) November 11, 2022